LEXUEYE/suricata/doc/userguide/performance/ignoring-traffic.rst

   suppress gen_id 0, sig_id 0, track by_src, ip 1.2.3.4

-Encrypted Traffic
+encrypted traffic
 -----------------

-The TLS and SSH app layer parsers have the ability to stop processing encrypted traffic after the initial handshake.
-By setting the `app-layer.protocols.tls.encryption-handling` and `app-layer.protocols.ssh.encryption-handling` options to `bypass` Suricata bypasses flows once the handshake is completed and encrypted traffic is detected.
-The rest of the flow is ignored.
-The bypass is done in the kernel or in hardware, similar to how flow bypass is done.
+The TLS app layer parser has the ability to stop processing encrypted traffic after the initial handshake.
+By setting the `app-layer.protocols.tls.encryption-handling` option to `bypass` the rest of this flow is ignored.
+If flow bypass is enabled, the bypass is done in the kernel or in hardware.

-.. _bypass:

-Bypassing Traffic
+bypassing traffic
 -----------------

 Aside from using the ``bypass`` keyword in rules, there are three other ways